-More than 1,200 water wells exist in the District's jurisdictional area (Figure 4-1).
-Nearly all of them are now registered with the District, and nearly all of their withdrawals (almost 97%) currently (2014) are from the Edwards Aquifer.
-Many more wells are in the HCP Planning Area outside District boundaries, but none of those are in the Aquifer.
-Most wells in the District draw water only from the Aquifer.
-Moreover, use of other aquifers in the District currently is very small.
-Most wells serve small-volume users.
-They are typically domestic wells for individual households that are exempt from permitting and therefore not regulated or monitored by the District as to the amount of water withdrawn.
-Water withdrawals from these wells are not Covered Activities.
+There are more than 1,200 water wells in the ITP Area (Figure 4-1).
+Nearly all of them (97%) are now currently registered with the District and withdraw groundwater from the Barton Springs segment of the Edwards Aquifer (the Aquifer).
+Many more wells are located outside of the District boundaries but in the larger HCP Planning Area, but none of those withdraw groundwater from the Aquifer.
+The relatively few wells withdrawing groundwater from other aquifers (e.g., Trinity aquifers) in the ITP Area produce a minor amount of groundwater relative to Aquifer withdrawals.
+Regardless of the aquifer used, most wells in the ITP Area and the Planning Area serve small-volume users.
+They are typically domestic wells for individual households that are exempt from permitting and therefore are not regulated or monitored by the District as to the amount of water withdrawn.
+Groundwater withdrawals from these unregulated wells are not Covered Activities.